Susan Eckert Lynch '62 Professor, Department of Government and International Relations

 Contact Alex Hybel: email@example.com

 Alex Roberto Hybel is a native of Argentina.
-His research and teaching interests are in international relations theory, U.S. foreign policy, and Latin American politics.
-Some of the courses and seminars he currently teaches are: International Relations Theory; International Relations; Democracy in Latin America; U.S. Foreign Policy Towards Latin America; The New International System; and U.S. Foreign Policy Seminar.
+His research and teaching interests are in international relations theory, U.S. foreign policy, U.S. foreign policy decision-making, democracy, and Latin American politics.
+Some of the courses and seminars he currently teaches are: International Relations Theory; International Relations; Democracy in Latin America; Challenges to Democracy in Europe’s Mediterranean Region, U.S. Foreign Policy Towards Latin America; The New International System; U.S. Foreign Policy Decision-Making; and International Politics Through Film.

 Professor Hybel served as Associate Director for Research for the Toor-Cummings Center for International Studies and the Liberal Arts (1992-94); Associate Dean of Faculty for Administration (1993-94); and Dean of National and International Programs (1994-97).

-During the 2007-08 academic year, Hybel was the Fei Yi-Ming Visiting Professor at the Hopkins-Nanjing Center in Najing, China.
+During the 2007-08 academic year Hybel was the Fei Yi-Ming Visiting Professor at the Hopkins-Nanjing Center in Nanjing, China.

 View the government and international relations department website.